robotics-upo/OCELLIMAV-Project/README.md

 </p>

 ## Information
-This proyect contains OCELLIMAV Proyect data and scripts.
-This proyect was partially supported by MINECO (Spain) grant OCELLIMAV (TEC-61708-EXP).
+This project contains OCELLIMAV Project data and scripts.
+This project was partially supported by MINECO (Spain) grant OCELLIMAV (TEC-61708-EXP).
 For more information about this work please check paper:

 *Bioinspired Direct Visual Estimation of Attitude Rates with Very Low Resolution Images using Deep Networks* by M.Mérida-Floriano, F.Caballero, D.Acedo, D.García-Morales, L.Casares and L.Merino.
 Submmited to the 2019 IEEE International Conference on Robotics and Automation (ICRA 2019)